gabsoftware/GabNetStats/README.md

 ### Clone the projects
 * Clone this repository in one directory
-* Clone the GabTracker repository at the same level, so that both cloned repositories are located in the same directory For example:
+* Clone the GabTracker repository at the same level, so that both cloned repositories are located in the same directory.

+For example:

     C:\mydir\
       |- GabNetStats
       |- GabTracker

 ### Build from Visual Studio 2026
 * Open the GabNetStats solution in Visual Studio 2026